mayaremington/deep-learn-echo/README.md

-## The many strains of anti-vaxxers: a study of COVID-19 anti-vaccination Tweets
+## Deep learning takes on the heart: classification of echocardiogram images

-- Reconstituted a collection of Tweets containing anti-vaccine keywords in order to complete an NLP project
+- Used a neural network to classify echocardiogram (i.e. heart ultrasound) images
-- Applied NMF topic modeling to identify sub-topics within the COVID-19 anti-vaccine movement
+- More specifically, employed a CNN to identify phases of the cardiac cycle